-But more than just loving the shows and loving the music, which I did (and do), being a Disco Biscuits fan was part of who I was.
+But more than just loving the shows and music, being a Disco Biscuits fan was part of who I was.
 I aligned myself with a wild community of friends from shows, tours, and festivals.
 And I helped spread the word.

-Managing street teams with Erik and FanManager showed me how powerful a team’s passion can be.
-Leverage that passion and combine it with a clear, compelling incentive structure for your team to work towards, and you’ll create a powerful win-win for everyone.
+The Big Takeaway: Leverage that passion and combine it with a clear, compelling incentive for your team to work towards, and you’ll create a powerful win-win for everyone.

 Free tickets are easy enough to offer your team members.
-Set a clear benchmark of what’s expected in order to get free tickets, and communicate them clearly (see welcome pack).
+Set a clear benchmark of what’s expected to get free tickets, and communicate them clearly (see welcome pack).

 This is another low-cost way to do something extra-special for your team.
 If you’re a venue or artist, arrange pre-show meet-and-greets with your team members.
-We’ve run this for teams several times and it always been special.
+We’ve run this for teams several times and it has always been special.
 Invite them early for a sound check too, and maybe take a request or two from the team.

-STS9 used to sell these pre-show meet & greet/soundcheck packages, which is a great idea, but providing these events for your community of team members can be even more special.
+STS9 used to sell these pre-show meet & greet/soundcheck packages, which is a great idea.
+But providing these events for your community of team members can be even more special.